-Canon 1D X Mark II versus Panasonic FZ330
+Canon 1D X Mark II vs Panasonic FZ330

-The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and July 2015.
+The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and July 2015.
 The 1DX Mark II is a DSLR, while the FZ330 is a fixed lens compact.
 The cameras are based on a full frame (1DX Mark II) and a 1/2.3-inch (FZ330) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Panasonic FZ330

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Panasonic FZ330.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ330 is considerably smaller (54 percent) than the Canon 1D X Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.